We’re constantly working to make the gloshospitals.nhs.uk website as accessible as possible for every user.

 We plan to add text alternatives for all non-decorate images and buttons.
 When new content is published, we ensure to meet accessibility standards.

 All videos uploaded to YouTube are subject to automatic captioning, which we will ensure are edited so they are correct.
-In June 2020, we took out a licence with a transcription service, to ensure all new video content uploaded to our website could include captions or a full accompanying transcript.
+All new video content uploaded to our website will include captions or a full accompanying transcript.

 PDFs and other documents